haojie9777/chatgpt-tele-bot/README.md

 # TODO
 1. Add more configuration
 2. Implement webhooks instead of constant polling
-3. Support chatgpt-3 and other OpenAI apis
+3. Support chatgpt and other OpenAI apis
 4. ~~Rate limiter~~, user session handling and caching

 # Credits